Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity

 \section{Introduction}

 The Sachdev-Ye-Kitaev (SYK) model \cite{Sachdev:1992fk, kitaev2015simple,Kitaev:2017awl} is a solvable quantum mechanical model of Majorana fermions in one dimension.
-In the regime of large coupling (low temperature) this model is perturbative in the $1/N$-expansion, and shows emergent conformal symmetry, which is the reparametrization symmetry group Diff($S^1$).
+In the regime of large coupling (low temperature) this model is perturbative in the $1/N$-expansion, and shows emergent conformal symmetry, which is the reparametrisation symmetry group Diff($S^1$).
 The one dimensional diffeomorphism symmetry is spontaneously broken to $SL(2, R)$, whose low energy dynamics is described by the 1D Schwarzian theory \cite{Kitaev:2017awl,Maldacena:2016hyu,Stanford:2017thb}.
-The holographic description of SYK model is the Jackiw-Teitelboim (JT) gravity \cite{Teitelboim:1983ux,Jackiw:1984je} in two dimensions since the boundary description of the bulk JT gravity is also given the Schwarzian action \cite{Maldacena:2016upp,Engelsoy:2016xyb,Jensen:2016pah}.
-The SYK model has been generalized to include complex fermions, its low energy dynamics \cite{Sachdev:2015efa,Davison:2016ngz,Bulycheva:2017uqj,Chaturvedi:2018uov,Gu:2019jub,Godet:2020xpk} is described by a generalized Schwarzian theory with symmetry $SL(2, R)\times U(1)$.
-A flat limit of this generalized Schwarzian action was studied in \cite{Afshar:2019axx}.
-JT gravity and its boundary description is also useful for the momentum/complexity correspondence and its connection with the non-relativistic Newton's law \cite{Brown:2018bms,Susskind:2019ddc,Barbon:2020olv}.
+The holographic description of SYK model is the Jackiw-Teitelboim (JT) gravity \cite{Teitelboim:1983ux,Jackiw:1984je} in two dimensions and the boundary description of the bulk JT gravity is also given the Schwarzian action \cite{Maldacena:2016upp,Engelsoy:2016xyb,Jensen:2016pah}.
+The SYK model has been generalised to include complex fermions, its low energy dynamics \cite{Sachdev:2015efa,Davison:2016ngz,Bulycheva:2017uqj,Chaturvedi:2018uov,Gu:2019jub,Godet:2020xpk} is described by a generalised Schwarzian theory with symmetry $SL(2, R)\times U(1)$.
+A flat limit of this generalised Schwarzian action was studied in \cite{Afshar:2019axx}.
+JT gravity and its boundary description are also useful for the momentum/complexity correspondence and its connection with the non-relativistic Newton's law \cite{Brown:2018bms,Susskind:2019ddc,Barbon:2020olv}.